heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 detect the two italized Stops as connections, simply because before and after them the same Stop occurs, the one before having the arrival annotation and the one after having the departure annotation.

-###### TimeTableEntry

-Each TimeTableEntry contains the information of a single trip.
-This includes the days the trip occurs, any annotations and route information of this trip, and a map between Stops and the time strings (e.g. "12:30").

 ###### TimeTable